alphagov/govuk-rfcs/rfc-163-cdn-rationalisation.md

 ### Where possible, relocate logic from the CDN layer to other parts of the stack

 Please see the [appendix](rfc-163/relocating-logic-from-cdn.md) for specific examples of what functionality we are proposing to move, and where we are proposing to move it to.
-Note however that this is not an exhaustive list, and is subject to change; the main point is that we want to move as much functionality out of the CDN as possible, to make it easier to maintain.
+Note however that this is not an exhaustive list, and is subject to change; the main point is that we want to move as much functionality out of our CDN services as possible, to make them easier to maintain.

 ### Standardise on Terraform for CDN configuration